The-Collectors/TC/README.md

 ## Helpful Links and Tips

 ### Frontend Styling
+0. Before start, we will use styled-components for overall styling.
+Therefore, no *.css file will be exist, instead, all styling will included within the corresponding *.js file.
+	- Common (many-used) style will be stored in CommonStyling.js file.
 1. https://styled-components.com/
     - For clear visual of styled-components, install vscode-styled-componets from vscode Extentions (Available on the left).
     - Overriding styles only works for (top -> bottom) order.